Trusting the first hint of a photograph

 There are moments when something catches my attention just long enough for me to think it might be worth photographing.
 Not always dramatically, and not always obviously.
 Sometimes it’s just a shift in colour, or a shape that doesn’t quite belong where it is.
 Other times it’s a brief sense that something has aligned, even if I can’t immediately say why.

 The problem is that I don’t always act on that first signal.
+The thought that something might be worth photographing often arrives before I’ve properly registered it.
 I keep moving — walking, driving, travelling through a place with my attention split between where I am going and what I might see along the way.
-The thought that something might be worth photographing often arrives before I’ve properly registered it.

 When travelling, the world often becomes a series of fragments appearing and dissolving without warning — a field with light seen through a car window, a side street when walking through a city, or a street pattern glimpsed from a high-rise building.
 Each one registers only as a possibility before I’ve already moved on.